iidiong/FunMoments/README.md

 ## Approach
    Application would be built using Flask web application framework
    #### Front end
-    Use Jinja2 general purpose templating language to dynamically generate and display cocktails Use bootstrap for styling
+    * Use Jinja2 general purpose templating language to dynamically generate and display cocktails
+    * Use bootstrap for styling
    #### Backend
-    Use postgresSQL database
+    * postgreSQL
+    * Flask-SQLAlchemy
+    * Flask-Bcrypt
    #### API
     Ajax technology would be used for API request
    #### Hosting